FedericoCoppo/salesTaxes/README.md

 Incorrectly formatted products and categories are discarded.

+Products that are not found in the categories map are considered *genericProduct*.

 In the input folder there are some examples for these input files used in the tests.

 ## Output format
-Console printing was used for the output, in case of failure atest an assert is displayed
+Console printing was used for the output, in case of test failure an assert is displayed

 ```
 Assertion failed: ( int (p->GetTaxesValue()*100) == int (testTax*100) ), file ..\src\test\ApplicationTest.cpp, line 187